How to Remove the WebDiscover Browser in 2024

 Windows 10

-On Windows 10, navigate to your computer’s taskbar.
-Click on the “Windows” icon and click “Settings”.
+1. On Windows 10, navigate to your computer’s taskbar.
+Click on the Windows icon and type “remove” into your search bar.

-The WebDiscover Browser will now completely uninstall.
+The WebDiscover Browser will now be uninstalled.
 However, even though your PC is now safe from the WebDiscover Browser, you need to check your entire system for other PUPs and malware files, such as rootkits, trojans, spyware, and adware.
 If you’ve accidentally downloaded one infection, there’s no way of knowing how many more you have.
 Here’s how to check your system for other threats.

 Step 1.
 Run a Full System Scan With Your Antivirus

 To check your entire system for PUPs, you need to run a full system scan using your chosen antivirus.
-First, disconnect any USB storage devices from your computer — possible malware on your PC can replicate itself and infect your other connected devices (you can run a full scan on those devices as well).
+First, disconnect any devices or USB storage drives from your computer — malware on your PC can replicate itself and infect your other connected devices (you can run a full scan on those devices as well).

 Whatever you do, don’t stop the scan if you see the WebDiscover Browser appear as an infected file.
 Other copies of it may be infecting your system, so you want to make sure the full scan is 100% complete.